sriharshaguthikonda/NegativeScreen/README.txt

 Different inversion modes, including "smart" modes, allowing blacks and whites inversion, while keeping colors (about) the sames.
+You can customize color effects and hot keys using a configuration file.
+A basic web API can also control the program when enabled.

 Windows Aero must be enabled, or the program won't start.
 This prevent some undesirable behaviours (black screens, 100% CPU usage...)